 Our school based training means you will be based in one of our partner schools on placement Monday – Thursday, and treated by the school as a member of staff.
 On Friday trainees come together for a day’s training of pedagogy and subject knowledge, following a comprehensive programme across the year.
-The PGCE delivered by Sheffield Hallam University will also take place on four Fridays across the year at the SCITT Training Centre (Nottingham).
-In the Spring term you will spend 6 weeks at another school, as the training must include teaching in two schools.
-Trainees are assessed throughout the year against the Teaching Standards working towards QTS.
-There are two PGCE assignments due in January and May.
+The PGCE delivered by Sheffield Hallam University takes place on four Fridays across the year at the SCITT Training Centre (Nottingham).
+There are two PGCE assignments in January and May.

 The course has been carefully structured to guide you through your transformation from a skilled practitioner to a confident teacher within a practical learning environment.
 Your choice to begin this course was just the beginning of your journey to learn and understand how to capture the observations and curiosity of young, aspiring children.

 You will understand the National Curriculum and relevant Key Stages.